 A contingency is an existing condition, situation, or set of circumstances involving uncertainty as to possible gain or loss to the Udall Foundation.
 The uncertainty will ultimately be resolved when one or more future events occur or fail to occur.
 With the exception of pending, threatened, or potential litigation, a contingent liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is more likely than not, and the related future outflow or sacrifice of resources is measurable.
+For pending, threatened, or potential litigation, a liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources, a future outflow or other sacrifice of resources is measurable.
 For pending, threatened, or potential litigation, a liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is likely, and the related future outflow or sacrifice of resources is measurable.